Premium Wine Glass Selection Guide

 To the uninitiated, the hype and furor surrounding red Burgundy and its legendary vineyards must be quite mystifying.
 Indeed, 21st-century collectors will pay (almost) any price for rare vintages at auction – the wines of Chambertin, La Tache, and Musigny often sell for crown jewel prices.
 The Chinese elite, in particular, has gone crazy for top Burgundy over the past five years – a case of Domaine de la Romanee-Conti (DRC) sold for US$38,081 at auction in Hong Kong several years ago.

-But for many french red wine lovers, it remains an impenetrable cloud of confusion; so many names, villages, and sub-regions seemingly designed to baffle us.
+But for many French red wine lovers, it remains an impenetrable cloud of confusion; so many names, villages, and sub-regions seemingly designed to baffle us.
 Moreover, aficionados of New World Pinot Noir – which is often excellent and affordable – understandably fail to grasp why they should pay such a hefty premium for red Burgundy.
-Many would simply ignore the region all-together, which is to miss out on some pretty stunning wines.
+Many would simply ignore the region altogether, which is to miss out on some pretty stunning wines.

-For despite the often astronomical prices associated with buying into red Burgundy, there is no denying that Pinot Noir reaches its absolute pinnacle in this corner of France.
-Gevrey Chambertin, Morey St Denis, Chambolle Musigny, Vougeot and Vosne Romanee — at their best, the wines of these historic villages dazzle us with their perfume, intensity, and complexity of flavor.
+Despite the often astronomical prices associated with buying into red Burgundy, there is no denying that Pinot Noir reaches its absolute pinnacle in this corner of France.
+Gevrey Chambertin, Morey St Denis, Chambolle Musigny, Vougeot, and Vosne Romanee — at their best, the wines of these historic villages dazzle us with their perfume, intensity, and complexity of flavor.
 Indeed, in Europe, Burgundy has no serious challengers.
 New Zealand, California, and Oregon make some brilliant examples, but (as of yet) none that can match the profundity of Pinot Noir grown in the Cote d’Or.